HiveDesk

 This labor law guide for Singapore has important information for businesses looking to hire employees or contractors in the country.
 Singapore is a country in Southeast Asia.

-Singapore, often heralded as one of the most dynamic economies, reported robust economic performance for the full year 2023.
-The city-state’s GDP continues to thrive, bolstered by its pivotal sectors including finance, manufacturing, electronics, biotechnology, and logistics.
+Singapore, often heralded as one of the most dynamic economies, reported robust economic performance with full-year 2025 GDP growth of 4.8% and a nominal GDP of approximately S$574 billion.
+The Ministry of Trade and Industry forecasts 2.0% to 4.0% growth for 2026.
+The city-state's GDP continues to thrive, bolstered by its pivotal sectors including finance, manufacturing, electronics, biotechnology, and logistics.

 As one of the world's leading financial hubs, it attracts investments from across the globe.
 Additionally, Singapore's strategic location and open trade policies make it an essential player in the global supply chain.
 With its highly skilled workforce and business-friendly environment, hiring in Singapore provides numerous opportunities.